Worst-case Delay Analysis of Time-Sensitive Networks with Deficit Round-Robin

 \subsubsection{Non-Degraded Operational Mode}

 When some arrival curves can be assumed for the interfering classes, the service received by the class of interest can be improved.
-Authors in \cite{drr_ton} presents a method that starts from service curves with no assumption on the interfering traffic (i.e., $\betacdm$ explained in Section \ref{sec:drrservice_dm}), and iteratively improves them by taking into account the arrival curve constraints of interfering traffic.
+Authors in \cite{drr_ton} present a method that starts from service curves with no assumption on the interfering traffic (i.e., $\betacdm$ explained in Section \ref{sec:drrservice_dm}), and iteratively improves them by taking into account the arrival curve constraints of interfering traffic.
 We call $\drri_v\lp\alpha^v\rp$ the method that computes a collection of strict service curves for each class given $\alpha^v$, input arrival curves of all classes at node $v$ (See Appendix~\ref{app:drrNDM} for more details.).

-We also use Lemma 2 in \cite{drr_ton}, which improves the strict service curves of DRR, given \emph{output} arrival curves of every class.
+We also use \eqref{eq:betamJ} in Appendix~\ref{app:drrNDM} (same as Lemma 2 in \cite{drr_ton}), which improves the strict service curves of DRR, given \emph{output} arrival curves of every class.
 Specifically, we apply it when every class $c$ has a token-bucket arrival curve at the output, say $\gamma_{r_c,b_c^v}$, and a known strict service curve $\beta^v_c$.
-We call $\drrb_v \lp \beta^v ,b^v\rp$ the function that implements Lemma 2 in \cite{drr_ton} and returns an improved collection of strict service curves for all classes at node $v$ (See \eqref{eq:betamJ} in Appendix~\ref{app:drrNDM} for details).
+We call $\drrb_v \lp \beta^v ,b^v\rp$ the function that implements \eqref{eq:betamJ} in Appendix~\ref{app:drrNDM} and returns an improved collection of strict service curves for all classes at node $v$.
 In the above, $\beta^v$ and $b^v$ are the collection of $\beta_c^v$ strict service curves and collection of $b_c^v$ output burstiness of all classes at node $v$.
-In the common case where the aggregate strict service curve is a rate-latency function, the obtained strict service curves are the maximum of a finite number of rate-latency functions: the latency of such functions is a linear function of output burstinesses $b_c^v$, and the rates depend only on arrival rates $r_c$.